HaojiHu/Sets2Sets/README.md

 ```
 python Dunnhumby_data_preprocessing.py ./dunnhumby_50k/ past.csv future.csv
 ```
 The data will be generated under the current folder.
 You can just replace the two files (TaFang_history.csv and TaFang_future.csv) with these two generated files to apply our method on Dunnhumby data set as before.
+As there are more customers in this datasets, we can achieve good performance with 6 epoches.

 Last Update Date: June 12, 2019